Maxitive monetary risk measures: worst-case risk assessment and sharp large deviations: Introduction

 where \(\Pi_{p\gamma}\) is the premium obtained using the standard exponential premium principle with risk aversion parameter \(p\gamma\).
 That is, the distortion-exponential premium principle converges to the usual exponential premium principle where the risk aversion parameter $p\gamma$ is given by the vanishing order of the distortion $g$.

-The remaining sections of the paper are structured as follows.
-Section 2 introduces the setting, basic concepts, and definitions pertinent to our study.
-In Section 3 we state the main representation results.
-Section 4 is devoted to applications of the main results: sharp estimates of a sequence of probability measures, limit results for sequences of distorted expectations, and the asymptotics of the pooling of risks in the distortion-exponential premium principle.
-The paper concludes with an appendix, where we provide additional auxiliary results, and the proofs of the main results.
+The remainder of the paper is organized as follows.
+Section~\ref{sec:preliminaries} introduces the setting, basic concepts, and definitions relevant to our study. { In Section~\ref{secmax}, we present the concept of maxitive risk measures and interpret them as tools for worst-case risk evaluation.} Section~\ref{sec:mainResults} states the main representation results.
+Section~\ref{sec:applications} is devoted to applications of these results, including sharp estimates for sequences of probability measures, limit results for sequences of distorted expectations, and the asymptotic behavior of risk pooling under the distortion-exponential premium principle.
+We conclude with an appendix containing auxiliary results and the proofs of the main theorems.